bt3gl/building_blog/content/v8_jit.md

 3. When property ```y``` is added, V8 follows the hidden class transition from **C1** to **C2** and writes the value of ```y``` at the offset specified by **C2**.

-Instead of having a generic lookup for a propriety, V8  generates an efficient machine code to search the propriety.
+Instead of having a generic lookup for propriety, V8  generates efficient machine code to search the propriety.
 The machine code generated for accessing ```x``` is something like this:

 ```
 # ebx = the point object